ivan-the-bio-lover-42/Rinfox-Revived/README.md

 You can get the all tabs button here.
 It is TipTab by William Wong: https://addons.mozilla.org/en-US/firefox/addon/tip-tab/

+Clicking the help button may trigger an error message saying Help and Support isn't installed.
+If this happens on Windows 7 or if you've already restored 7 Help and Support on 10, edit the HelpButtonun.uc.js script in the chrome folder and find the user path - edit it to your username and then clear the Firefox startup cache.
+This should fix the issue.

 Credits:
 Rinfox - travy patty, yuvia08
 Native Controls patch - ImSwordQueen, kawapure